Techgrounds-Cloud-9/cloud-9-hansbreukelman/01_Fundamentals_1/NTW/NTW-03 Protocols.md

 QUIC (Quick UDP Internet Connections) is een nieuw transportprotocol voor het internet, ontwikkeld door Google.

 ## Exercise
+- Looked up other protocols and the corresponding OSI layer.

+- Figured out what protocols we use and what it would take to implement a proprietary protocol.

+- Downloaded and installed Wireshark.
+Captured my own network data.
+Picked a protocol and highlighted it.

 ### Sources
 https://nl.wikipedia.org/wiki/User_Datagram_Protocol